Legal

 • The categories disclosed to service providers are listed under “Service providers we share with” above.

-• We did not sell or share personal information for cross-context behavioral advertising, and we did not knowingly sell or share the personal information of anyone under 16.
+• We did not sell personal information for money.
+As described above, our use of the Meta Pixel may be considered “sharing” identifiers and internet-activity data for cross-context behavioral advertising; you can opt out as described under Cookies, analytics, and advertising.
+We did not knowingly sell or share the personal information of anyone under 16.

 You may designate an authorized agent to make a request on your behalf.
 We may ask for a signed letter of permission.